IIED at the XIV World Forestry Congress

 The work of IIED

-Members of IIED's Natural Resources Group and their research partners are attending the congress, and will play a key role in a number of events and activities, which are detailed below.
-We will also have an exhibition stand (G1-G3) where you can see our publications, meet our team and ask questions.
+Members of IIED's Natural Resources Group and their research partners attended the congress, and played a key role in a number of events and activities, as detailed below.

 IIED and partner events